federico-busato/federico-busato.github.io/_news/announcement_2.md

 layout: post
 title: SparseBLAS
 date: 2023-11-07 16:11:00-0400
-inline: false
+inline: true
 related_posts: false
 ---

-Start working in the design and standardization of the SparseBLAS representing NVIDIA
+Representing NVIDIA in the design of the new SparseBLAS standard